 Copies the selected registers.
 To copy the bitfields of a PSR, you must first expand the PSR.

-It can be useful to copy registers to a text editor in order to compare the values when execution stops at another location.
+This is useful if you want to copy the selected registers to a text editor and compare the values when execution stops at another location.

 - Select All

 Selects all registers currently expanded in the view.

 Where enabled, displays the Memory view starting at the address held in the register.